Prototype military transport aircraft crashes in Russia | Business

 - Country:

-A prototype military transport aircraft with three people on board crashed during a test flight in the Moscow region on Tuesday, its manufacturer United Aircraft Corporation said.
+A prototype Ilyushin Il-112V military transport aircraft with three people on board crashed during a test flight in the Moscow region on Tuesday, its manufacturer United Aircraft Corporation said.

-It was unclear if there were any casualties in the Il-112V plane crash.
+It was unclear from the company's statement if there were any casualties in the crash.
+However, RIA news agency cited an anonymous source as saying the crew were believed to have died.
+A video of the crash published online showed the plane flying at low altitude with one of its wings on fire, before making a sharp turn and plummeting to the ground.

+United Aircraft Corporation is developing and testing the Il-112V as a replacement for the ageing Antonov An-26.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)